Pierre Mauroy: After Matignon

 In 1988 he became First Secretary of the PS against the will of Mitterrand, who supported Laurent Fabius.
+The following year, Mauroy called for (as noted by one study) “an “ideological” party congress to reformulate Socialist ideas."
 Until the end of his term, in 1992, he tried to appease the relations between the factions which composed the PS, notably during the very strained 1990 Rennes Congress.
 He allied with the rocardien group and Lionel Jospin's supporters, who came from the mitterrandist group.

 President of the Socialist International from 1992 to 1999, Senator since 1992, he left the Lille mayoralty in 2001.
-Considered a moral authority of the French Left, he supported the candidacy of Ségolène Royal during the 2007 primary election.
+He later supported the candidacy of Ségolène Royal during the 2007 presidential election and Martine Aubry during the 2011 socialist primary.

+From 1955 to 2013, Mauroy was a member of the governing bodies of the Northern Federation and the national bureau.
+In 1992, Mauroy established the Fondation Jean-Jaurès; a political organization that he would serve as the president of for the rest of his life.

 Mauroy died from complications of lung cancer on 7 June 2013 at the age of 84.